kaykhahima/mango-leaves-health-detection/README.md

 # Mango Leaves Health Detection

-An Android App built on Flutter Framework.
+A simple Android App built on Flutter Framework.
-This project's main purpose is to determine whether a Mango Leaf is healthy or diseased.
+The main purpose is to determine whether a Mango Leaf is healthy or diseased.

 ## How It Works